 Is The Glute Ham Raise Safe?

 The main issue why the glute ham raise is said to be "unsafe" is due to the fact that a lot of people lack adequate control to lower themselves safely in such a complex movement.
-They do well at first, but as their legs extend, they start to lose control and fall (this can be detrimental to the knees and hamstrings).
+The first half of the movement is simple, but as your legs extend, it's easy to lose control (this can be detrimental to the knees and hamstrings).

-Being a more strenuous and controlled movement, the glute ham raise takes a level of experience and strength to truly master the technique.
-In order to properly complete this exercise without injury, you should have a good idea if your muscles can handle the amount of strain the glute ham raise exercise puts on your hamstrings, glutes, and knees.
+Being a more strenuous and controlled movement, the glute ham raise takes a level of experience and strength to truly master.
+In order to properly complete this exercise without injury, you should know if your muscles can handle the amount of strain the glute ham raise exercise puts on your hamstrings, glutes, and knees.

 The reason this is such an advanced movement is because of how isolated your knees and hamstrings are.
-In order to get to this point you need to perfect your form and try some other low-risk exercises to increase strength and feel comfortable having your hamstrings and glutes under extreme isolation.
+To get to this point you need to perfect your form.
+If your form is shaky, try some other low-risk exercises to feel comfortable having your hamstrings and glutes under extreme isolation.

-Below are some constructive glute ham raise alternatives for helping build strength and muscle in the posterior chain without a high risk of injury.
+Below are some helpful glute ham raise alternatives for helping build strength in the posterior chain without a high risk of injury.
 For some effective glute stretches check out my post on 5 of the Best Glute Stretches for Pain Relief.

 Glute Ham Raise Alternative #1: Good Morning Exercise: